Safest Teeth Whiteners

 Since oral bacteria such as Streptococcus mutans and Streptococcus sobrinus need an acidic environment to thrive, the non-acidic nature of xylitol prevents their growth (along with plaque formation).6

-Sugar-free chewing gums containing xylitol further prevent plaque by stimulating saliva production.
+Sugar-free chewing gum containing xylitol further prevents plaque by stimulating saliva production.
 The increased saliva neutralizes plaque pH and washes out the excess sugars, acids, and bacteria that pool in the mouth shortly after eating sugary food and drinks.6

-Xylitol reduces the bulk and stickiness of pre-existing plaque, resulting in an overall decrease in plaque mass.
+Xylitol reduces the bulk and stickiness of pre-existing plaque, resulting in a decrease in plaque mass.
 This is because xylitol interferes with Streptococcus mutans.

 According to one study, xylitol can cause a slowed production of polysaccharides.
 It can also prevent the collection of bacteria cells and reduce the adhesiveness of bacteria to teeth.6